 Book of Songs: Confucius' 詩經 Shi Jing

 Also called Classic of Poetry or Book of Odes, it has 305 poems.
 The best known English translation is by Arthur Waley.
-It mentions the qin in 8 poems, usually together with se.
+There are qin settings for its lyrics in several handbooks.
+The poems mention the qin in 8 poems, usually together with se.
 These could be instrument types rather than specific instruments.

 Historical information on Confucius

 As pointed out by Annping Chin (Wiki) in her Confucius, A Life of Thought and Politics (New Haven: Yale University Press, 2008), the closest we have to actual historical details of the life of Confucius come from two classical texts most closely associated with him:

 For online versions of the original text of these two sources see the Chinese Text Project,

 The Analects and Chun Qiu Zuo Zhuan.

 As for the earliest sources on Confucius (see previous footnote), The Analects mentions only a 瑟 se (translated by Legge as "lute") while Zuo Zhuan seems to have 11 references to 琴 qin.
 None of these has him playing one.

 Qinshu Daquan, Folio 16, includes many early references to "qin", including the references from the Book of Songs, said to have been compiled by Confucius.
 However, as discussed under Origins of the Qin, it is not certain just whether at that time the characters 琴 qin and 瑟 se referred to the instruments we now know by those names.
 The earliest historical evidence for the long zither with seven silk strings that came to be known as "qin" dates from only the 3rd century CE.
 That information, though, does suggest it had been in existence in that form for quite some time.